How to write implications in research?

 Future research implications

 Future research implications highlight areas for further investigation based on the study’s findings.
+These implications may identify gaps in the existing research, pose new research questions or suggest an interdisciplinary research.

 • Identifying gaps: Highlighting gaps in the current research that need to be addressed.